 QpC = ChromaQpTable[ cIdx − 1 ][ qPi ]

-However the componentIdx (cIdx) does not take into account the fact that the given chroma block may use joint Cb-Cr (JCCR) coding tool and therefore the cIdx value should be 3 for such blocks instead of 2 (Cb) or 1 (Cr).
+However the componentIdx (cIdx) does not take into account the fact that the given chroma block may use joint Cb-Cr (JCCR) coding tool with JCCR mode equal to 2and therefore the cIdx value should be 3 for such blocks instead of 1 (Cb) or 2 (Cr).
 Therefore this may result in in-correct Chroma QP derivation for chroma deblocking.

 Proposed Solution